2. Nuance and the Avoidance of Platitudes

 A platitude is an overused statement that might sound deep or meaningful, but often lacks real significance.
 It’s a cliche, it’s vague, and it lacks substance.

-Platitudes are so detrimental to the understand of nuance because they hinder meaningful discussions by catering to superficiality rather than real depth.
-They frequently leave out or oversimplify complex issues into brief sound bites.
+Platitudes are so detrimental to the understanding of nuance because they hinder meaningful discussion: a rapid bypass to superficiality, not a path to real depth.
+They frequently oversimplify complex issues into brief sound bites.

 To explain further, we here reproduce, with permission, a brief essay by Jerry Silfer who is a public relations consultant and blogger.
 It makes this point nicely.